hpl002/Masters_Public/readme.md

 1. Upload event log to application
 2. Event log is translated to process model
+3. User then has to perform [Activity and resource mapping](#activity-and-resource-mapping)
-3. Process model is [compiled](ABS-compiler) into simulation that can run on ABS.
+4. Process model is [compiled](ABS-compiler) into simulation that can run on ABS.
-4. Simulation runs and a new process model is returned.
+5. Simulation runs and a new process model is returned.
-5. We perform our analysis, gather new knowledge, and reflect this in the improved process model.
+6. We perform our analysis, gather new knowledge, and reflect this in the improved process model.
-6. We can then iterate the same procedure again to get a updated event log for our updated model.
+7. We can then iterate the same procedure again to get a updated event log for our updated model.

 #### Resource conformance through awareness
 Here we use the application to create relationships between events, actions, and resources.
 With these relationships we can check that any new model is in accordance with our resource pool and vice versa.